Here’s your guide to better understanding the Payoff Money Personalities.

 Like Stonehenge and all great stone monuments, Rocks are stable and built to last.
 Levelheaded and thoughtful is how they approach life, never letting situations or emotions take control.
 They seldom find themselves surrounded by drama.

 Rocks’ money also stands the test of time.
 By controlling their emotions, they plan well, stick to that plan and avoid impulsive spending.
 And even if an emergency arises to disrupt their finely tuned finances, they stay calm and are always quick to rebuild it.

-Share your financial personality with others!
-Download or save your financial personality’s image to share it on your social networks.
+Share your money personality with others!
+Download or save your money personality’s image to share it on your social networks.